Best bike storage ideas: a buyer’s guide to storing your bike indoors

 While bikes are often our pride and joy, not everyone in the family may feel the same way.
-When not in use, bikes make for an awkward object to store, being selfish on space and easily knocked over.
+When not in use, bikes make for an awkward object to store in the house, taking up space and being easy to knock over.

-Some of us may be fortunate enough to have space to leave a bike or bikes on the floor – in a rack or not – many will need to resort to clever solutions to save space and create a tidier option.
+Some of us may be fortunate enough to have space to leave a bike or bikes on the floor – in a rack or not.
+But many will need to resort to clever solutions to maximise space and create a tidier option.

 There are many permanent bike storage solutions that mount to walls or ceilings, but if you’re renting this could prove problematic.